osequi/react-best-practices/Introduction.md

 That's right.

-React is not *YAWF* -- yet another web framework[^4].
-It's a completely new programming style and information architecture nothing to do with previous paradigms like MVC and REST[^5].
+React is not *YAWF* -- Yet Another Web Framework[^4].
+It's a completely new programming style and information architecture on the web -- nothing to do with previous paradigms like MVC and REST[^5].

 Learning React means learning type-safety; functional and reactive programming; data-driven applications; graph databases and event-driven architectures.